lwmqn/demo/README.md

 ```

 * Open up http://localhost:3000/ with your browser
-* In the app, click **PERMIT JOIN** to run the demo, and you will see serveral devices coming to the machine network and doing something fun.
+* In the app, click **PERMIT JOIN** to run the demo, and you will see serveral devices joining the machine network one after another and doing something fun.

 ![Demo](https://github.com/lwmqn/documents/blob/master/media/demo.gif)